 Disarm Windows and Glass Doors

-A significant number of the birds we rehabilitate have suffered impact injuries from flying into windows or glass doors.
-Birds accidently fly into glass because they can mistake reflections for actuality or just don’t perceive the glass as a solid object.
-The problem is more common with expansive windows and sliding glass doors.
-Depending on numerous variables (light, weather, surrounding landscape, etc.) a large glass surface of your home can become an invisible wall to birds.
-If a bird flying into a window or door of your home is a recurring incident, disarm the glass by disrupting its see-through and mirror-like properties.
+Glass collisions pose a serious threat to wild birds.
+The American Bird Conservancy estimates that as many as ONE BILLION birds die from glass strikes every year in the United States alone.
+We treat many birds that have suffered impact injuries from flying into windows or glass doors.
+Birds often fly into glass because they don’t perceive the glass as a solid object.
+The problem is more common with large windows and sliding glass doors.
+If a bird flying into a window or door of your home is a recurring incident, disarm the glass by disrupting its see-through properties.
 Closing your blinds or drapes may work, but from our experience most times the problem must be solved from the outside.

 -You can place streamers or a decorative wind sock in front of the problem window.
 The movement will help ward off birds.